Systems

 GPU: XFX Mercury 9070XT w/ Mag Fans

-Storage: 512GB nVME SSD for Windows, 512GB nVME SSD (Intel 660P) for Linux, 4TB nVME SSD (Crucial P310) for games
+Storage: 2TB nVME for Linux/Windows, 4TB nVME SSD (Crucial P310) for games

 RGB: All plugged into an iCUE System Hub/Commander Duo and controlled by OpenLinkHub

-Keyboard: Corsair K65 Plus
+• Secondary (Work): Corsair K65 Plus

-• Bandaid mod done to noisy keycaps and stabilizers.
+Bandaid mod done to noisy keycaps and stabilizers.

 Mouse: Razer DeathAdder V3 Pro (Don’t like Razer, but this mouse was on sale and works fine without the software)

-Monitor: LG UltraGear 45" OLED (5K2K WUHD 165Hz)
+• Primary: LG UltraGear 45" OLED (5K2K WUHD 165Hz)

 Mods/Deco:

-• I have a VSDISPLAY 7.84" 1280x400 LCD screen in the case.
+• I have a VSDISPLAY 7.84" 1280x400 LCD screen on the case.
 It is connected to a Raspberry Pi Zero 2W running Alpine.
 The Pi just runs Xorg, mpv, and openbox/compton.
 It purely acts as a remote display for conky running on the main machine.
 MPV is for the animated background.

 • RGB color scheme is “wave” set to Miku’s colors.